shaan1974/vuejs-data-greed/README.md

 **To do:**

 - Templates for others css Framework like Material, Bulma...
+- Page on top option.
+- No records found message and update entries to 1 to 0

+**versions :**

+1.3a
+- Jump to page.
 - Options to show/hide : "Entries position", "Dropdown Page".
-- Extra Header in table to be able to group element.
-- Page on top option.
 - Change color of column when it ordered.
-- Jump to page.
 - If only one page max should not be the by page, but the max rows.
-- No records found message and update entries to 0 to 0

-**versions :**

 1.3 ( Paradise city version)